The November 2020 resurgence of the West Saharan conflict is a symptom of a decades-long land dispute between Morocco and the Polisario Front.

 Mineral deposits are another major economic piece of the Western Sahara, and Morocco dominates that industry as well.
 According to The Atlantic, the Western Sahara region is said to hold “more than 72 percent of all phosphate-rock reserves in the world, according to the most recent United States Geological Survey study”.

 Over the next six weeks, it is likely that military operations will remain static along the southern berm in the demilitarized zone.
 On the Polisario Front side, current trends in how they conduct skirmishes show a likely continuation of small arms fire, as was seen in November on a Moroccan defensive line in the UN-restricted Mahbes area.
-SPLA has a relatively un-advanced military surplus (compared to Morocco), consisting of a mostly Russian made suite of anti-armor weaponry, BRDM-2s armored vehicles, T-55 tanks, and modified Land Rover all-terrain vehicles.
+SPLA has a relatively un-advanced military surplus (compared to Morocco), consisting of a mostly Russian made suite of anti-armour weaponry, BRDM-2s armoured vehicles, T-55 tanks, and modified Land Rover all-terrain vehicles.
 A lack in strength that matches Morocco makes it likely that their operations will be more of a harassment than organized kinetic operations.

 It is likely Morocco will continue to maintain a defensive posture along the border, both to ensure a SADR advancement, and to protect the re-opened Guerguerat crossing.
 The Royal Moroccan Armed Forces is a more advanced military with multiple branches and an overall well-trained force compared to their SPLA counterparts.
 The modern technology they possess presents them as a viable threat to the SPLA, in the case a conventional war was to break out.
 There is currently no directive for Morocco to carry out offensive operations against the Polisario Front, although that will likely change in the case that the ongoing attempts at a diplomatic solution fail over the next six weeks.